BIG HEAD

 What is big head?

-The relationship between Ca. & P intake is critical, the correct ratio is 1.1 : 1, and research trials up to 5:1 have been conducted with non-favourable results.
+The relationship between Ca. & P (calcium and phosphorus) intake is critical, the correct ratio is 1.1 : 1, and research trials up to 5:1 have been conducted with non-favourable results.
 The ratio offered to livestock will differ due to soil types and grasses, for example whether the soil is Phosphorus deficient, or the pasture includes buffel grass, pangola grass, para grass, and kikuyu and seteria grass.
 Please ensure you talk to a vet to help you asses your specific requirements.
 The ratio I am suggesting suits my local area and may not suit yours.
-I am in the Noosa Hinterland area, and the premixed DCP+CC product that I use is manufactured in Gympie by Cooloola custom Stockfeeds (07) 5483 8766, please call them to find if this mix suits your area, and where it is sold.
-See below for cure and prevention.
+I am in the Noosa Hinterland area, and the premixed DCP+CC product that I use is manufactured in Gympie by Cooloola custom Stock feeds (07) 5483 8766 and is suitable for the Sunshine Coast region plus Furneys Vet and Bone Formula which is sold in a 20KG tub and is chelated which allows for better uptake of the calcium and is also suited to this area and sub tropical grasses.
+Simply mix required amount with your horses wet feed and problem solved.

 Horses can also develop big head if their diets contain wheat bran and pollard products.
 These diet components are high in calcium phytate which act in a similar manner to oxalate and not only bind calcium but also bind phosphorus in the process.